Two young girls go to the cinema and Kenny is off to the dance studio. Retro fiction.

 “Yeah, but don’t forget I’m also two years older than you.”

 “But five years older than Tommy.
 Anyway, why are they playing this slow love song?”

 “To give us a break from the jiving I suppose.
 Anyway, I see you are late again as usual."

 Kenny grinned.
 "But I’m here now so when this silly record finishes we can get this show started.”

 “Big-headed sod.
-Why can’t you get here in the weeknights?
-There are a lot of really good dancers here but in the free session at the end, Tommy is the only decent one in here who can jive nearly as good as you.”
+Why can’t you get here in the week some nights?
+There are a lot of really good dancers here but in the free session at the end, Tommy is the only one who can jive nearly as good as you.”